dmail-old/server/docs/serve-file.md

 })
 ```

-Most often you will populate `method` and `headers` with a request like this:
+`serveFile` was designe to produce a response and called inside `requestToResponse` like this:

 ```js
 import { serveFile, startServer } from "@dmail/server"